datahub-project/datahub/metadata-ingestion/source_docs/athena.md

       allow:
         # ...

-    # Same format as table_pattern, used for filtering views
+    # Same format as table_pattern, used for filtering views.
+If left blank, will ingest all.
     view_pattern:
       deny:
         # ...